 You can stay updated with our events on Facebook under Sigma Phi Delta – Theta Chapter.

-If you would like to sign up for our news and updates or to get involved in the WiE Student Council, visit us at wie.engineering.ubc.ca.
+WiE welcomes all students, regardless of gender.
+If you would like to sign up for our news and updates or to join one of our committees, visit us at wie.engineering.ubc.ca.